 At Gildings our comprehensive auction calendar covers all budgets when buying or selling jewellery at auction.
-We host fortnightly Antiques & Collectors auctions featuring antique, vintage and costume jewellery, with higher value and fine pieces offered as part of our Fine Art & Antiques auctions.
+We host specialist Jewellery and Watch auctions every other month.
+Our fortnightly Antiques & Collectors auctions can also feature items of antique, vintage and costume jewellery, so there is nearly always some jewellery on offer throughout the year.
 All auctions can be viewed at our saleroom in Market Harborough, Leicestershire, with easy transport links via road and rail.

 If buyers are unable to attend the auction, they can bid online, via the telephone, or leave an absentee bid.